 In general, bears tend to avoid people.
 In most cases, if you give a bear the opportunity to do the right thing, it will.
 Many bears live in Alaska and many people enjoy the outdoors, but surprisingly few people ever see bears, and only a tiny percentage of them are ever threatened by a bear.
 A study by the state epidemiologist showed that during the first 85 years of of the 1900s, only 20 people died in bear attacks in Alaska.
 To put that in perspective, in the 10 years between 1975 and 1985, 19 people in Alaska were killed by dogs.

 How to Act Around Bears 1.
 Bears don't like surprises!
-If you are hiking through bear country, make your presence known--especially where the terrain or vegetation makes it hard to see.
+If you are hiking through bear country, make your presence known--especially where the terrain or vegetation makes it hard to see or rushing rivers make it hard to hear.
 Make noise, sing, talk loudly or clap.
 If possible, travel with a group.
 Groups are noisier and easier for bears to detect.
 Avoid thick brush.
 If you can't, try to walk with the wind at your back so your scent will warn bears of your presence.
 Contrary to popular belief, bears can see almost as well as people, but trust their noses much more than their eyes or ears.
 Always let bears know you are there.

 Bears, like humans, use trails and roads.
 Don't set up camp close to a trail with signs of bear activity.
 Detour around areas where you see or smell carcasses of fish or animals, or see scavengers congregated.
 A bear's food may be there and if the bear is nearby, it may defend it aggressively.